TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-cantconnectnotbooting-windows.md

 * Verify that your VM has been started by clicking **Start** at the top of the [VM Resource Blade](data-blade:Microsoft_Azure_Compute.VirtualMachineProtoBlade.id.$resourceId)<br>
 * Understand [how to use boot diagnostics to troubleshoot Virtual Machines](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/boot-diagnostics) in Azure
-* Verify that [Boot Diagnostics](data-blade:Microsoft_Azure_Compute.VirtualMachineSerialConsoleLogBladeViewModel.id.$resourceId) are enabled for your VM.
+* Verify that [Boot Diagnostics](data-blade:Microsoft_Azure_Compute.VirtualMachineSerialConsoleLogBladeViewModel.id.$resourceId) are enabled for your VM
 * View the [Boot Diagnostics Blade](data-blade:Microsoft_Azure_Compute.VirtualMachineSerialConsoleLogBladeViewModel.id.$resourceId) screenshot before continuing to the next section

 ### If your VM is not at the **ctrl-alt-del** screen, it may be experiencing a boot error